inkline/inkline/packages/inkline.io/pages/docs/introduction/customization/template.md

 ### Configuration

-Last but not least, the important part is to make sure our `variables.styl` file gets included before every stylus file that Inkline provides.
+Last but not least, the important part is to make sure our `variables.styl` file gets included before every Stylus file that Inkline provides.

 #### Using `@vue/cli`